-Here are some interesting literacy activities to try at home:
+Here are some interesting literacy games for kids and activities to try at home:

-Teach your kids about lowercase and uppercase letters through this fun-filled gross motor game.
-All you have to do is cut out a few uppercase letters using construction paper and scatter them across a room in your house.
-Write down lowercase letters on more sheets of paper and keep them with you.
-Next, play some music and have your kids dance!
-Stop the music when you please and hold up the lowercase letter you want.
-Kids need to find the right uppercase letter that matches that lowercase letter and stand on top of that letter.
-This is one of the most fun literacy games for kindergarten!
+- Alphabet Match: This is one of the most fun literacy games for kindergarten!
+Teach your kids about lowercase and uppercase letters through this fun-filled game that also boosts your child’s gross motor skills.
+All you have to do is cut out a few uppercase letters using construction paper and scatter them across a room.
+Write down lowercase letters on more sheets of paper and scatter them too.

 For digital-physical phonics games for kids, check out Osmo’s ABCs game from the Little Genius Starter Kit!